-By working in partnership with many other organisations we strive to reduce the number of people killed and injured on our roads.
+By working in partnership with other organisations such as the Police and Fire and Rescue we strive to reduce the number of people killed and injured on our roads.

 - Chart showing Norfolk killed and seriously injured casualties (pdf - 86kb)

 Research has established that in over 90% of crashes on the road the major cause was human error.